Jo Cox killer Thomas Mair found guilty - given whole life sentence

 Mair was given a whole life sentence by the judge.
 He showed no emotion.

+The trial judge refused Mair's request to make a statement in court.
-Mr Justice Wilkie told Mair that Mrs Cox was the "true patriot" and not him.

-Mair's murderous attack on the MP was "brutal and ruthless", the judge said.
+Mr Justice Wilkie told Mair that Mrs Cox was the "true patriot" and not him and that Mair's murderous attack on the MP was "brutal and ruthless".

 Mair, from Birstall, was also found guilty of possession of a firearm with intent and causing grievous bodily harm by stabbing 78-year-old Bernard Kenny in the abdomen as he tried to save Mrs Cox.

-Mr Kenny said in a statement that he would do the same thing again as it was "the right thing to do", even though his actions were not enough to save Mrs Cox.

-The 53-year-old Nazi fanatic repeatedly shouted “Britain First” as he ambushed the mum-of-two outside her constituency surgery in Birstall, West Yorkshire.
+Mair, a 53-year-old Nazi fanatic, repeatedly shouted “Britain First” as he ambushed the mum-of-two outside her constituency surgery in Birstall, West Yorkshire.

 The brave MP told two staff members “let him hurt me, don’t let him hurt you” as she was shot three times and stabbed 15 times on June 16.